What Do Construction Carpenter Do?

-Life As a Construction Carpenter
+Daily Life Of a Construction Carpenter

 - Erect scaffolding or ladders for assembling structures above ground level.

-What Every Construction Carpenter Should Know
+Things a Construction Carpenter Should Know How to Do

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.